Becky works as a biological science technician in endangered species conservation and has a passion for biology and

 Hermit crabs are small, cute invertebrates that steal our hearts with a wiggle of their antennae and their fun climbing adventures.
 And what's not to love about an animal that carries its seashell house around with it?

 Unfortunately, these critters are one of the most misunderstood animals in the pet trade and are often incorrectly described as easy, cheap, or "throwaway" pets.
-In reality, hermit crabs require just as much effort as other pets, and if cared for properly, they can live for over 20 years!
+In reality, hermit crabs require just as much effort as other pets.
+If cared for properly, they can live for over 20 years!

 Myths and improper husbandry advice abound, but have no fear: This guide will help you sift through all the false information.